eGuard-lopow/eGuard_octa/README.md

 ### Temperature/humidity sensor

 The driver for the sht3x has been rewritten to support the integrated alarm mode.
 This makes it possible for the board to enter sleep mode and wake up by an interrupt driven by the temperature sensor.
-However, this was not used in the final application sinces we periodically wake up the board every 15 minutes.
+However, this was not used in the final application since we periodically wake up the board every 15 minutes.
 This means that for our appplication it would require less power to use the sensor in single shot mode and manually check if certain temperature or humidity borders are crossed.

 ### Accelerometer